Emergency Medical Services, Advanced Emergency Medical Technician, CSC

 Career Paths

-Prehospital positions would include EMT, Advanced EMT, or Paramedic.
+Prehospital positions would include Advanced EMT, EMT, or Paramedic.
 While EMS personnel are often thought of as responding to 911 emergencies, they also support interfacility transports, particularly with the growing population of outpatient facilities and free-standing emergency departments.
 EMTs and paramedics are also involved with numerous niche specialties, from organ donation to working on an offshore oil rig.

 Contact Us